openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

     - for Worldwide, frequency used is 868 Mhz
 - **Max Bolus on Pump (U)** (in an hour): This needs to be set to same as on the pump.
 It limits how much insulin you can Bolus.
 If you go over this, Bolus won't be set and error will be returned.
 Max that can be used is 25, please set correct value for yourself here so that you don't overdose.
 - **Max Basal on Pump (U/h)**: This needs to be set to same as on the pump.
 It limits how much basal you can get in an hour.
 So for example, if you want to have max TBR set to 500% and highest of your Basal patterns is 1.5 U, then you would need to set Max Basal to at least 7.5.
 If this setting is wrong (for example, if one of your basal pattern would go over this value, pump would return error).
 - **Delay before Bolus is started (s)**: This is delay before bolus is sent to pump, so that if you change your mind you can cancel it.
-Canceling bolus when bolus is running is not supported by Pump (if you want to stop bolus when running, you have to suspend pump and then resume).
+Canceling bolus when bolus is running is not supported by pump (if you want to stop bolus when running, you have to suspend pump and then resume).
 - **Medtronic Encoding**: This is setting which determines, if 4b6b encoding that Medtronic devices do will be done in AndroidAPS or on RileyLink.
 If you have 2.x firmware, default value will be to use Hardware encoding, if you have 0.x firmware this setting will be ignored.
-- **Battery Type (Power View)**: If you want to see battery power in your pump, you need to select type of battery you use (currently supported Lithium or Alkaline), this will in turn change display to display calculated percent and Volts.
+- **Battery Type (Power View)**: If you want to see battery power in your pump, you need to select type of battery you use (currently supported Lithium or Alkaline), this will in turn change display to display calculated percent and volts.
 - **RileyLink Configuration**: This will find your RileyLink/GNARL device.

 ## MEDTRONIC (MDT) Tab
 ![MDT Tab](../images/Medtronic02.png)

 On pump tab you can see several lines that are showing pumps (and connections) current status.
 - **RileyLink Status**: It shows status of RileyLink connection.
-Phone should be connected to RileyLink all the time
+Phone should be connected to RileyLink all the time.
-- **Pump Status**: Status of pump connection, this can have several values, but mostly we will see Sleep icon (when pump connection is not active), when command is beeing executed, we might see "Waking Up", which is AAPS trying to make connection to your pump or description of any command that might be running on pump (ex.: Get Time, Set TBR, etc.)
+- **Pump Status**: Status of pump connection, this can have several values, but mostly we will see sleep icon (when pump connection is not active), when command is beeing executed, we might see "Waking Up", which is AAPS trying to make connection to your pump or description of any command that might be running on pump (ex.: Get Time, Set TBR, etc.).
 - **Battery**: Shows battery status depening on your conguration.
-This can be simple Icon showing if battery is empty or full (red if battery is getting critical, under 20%), or percent and voltage
+This can be simple icon showing if battery is empty or full (red if battery is getting critical, under 20%), or percent and voltage.
-- **Last connection**: Time when last connection to pump was successful
+- **Last connection**: Time when last connection to pump was successful.
-- **Last Bolus**: When last bolus was given
+- **Last Bolus**: When last bolus was given.
-- **Base Basal Rate**: When last bolus was given or empty
+- **Base Basal Rate**: When last bolus was given or empty.
-- **Temp basal**: Temp basal that is running or empty
+- **Temp basal**: Temp basal that is running or empty.
-- **Reservoir**: How much insulin is in reservoir (updated at least every hour)
+- **Reservoir**: How much insulin is in reservoir (updated at least every hour).
-- **Errors**: Error string if there is problem (mostly shows if there is error in configuration) On lower end we have 3 buttons:
+- **Errors**: Error string if there is problem (mostly shows if there is error in configuration).
+On lower end we have 3 buttons:
 - Refresh is for refreshing state.
-This should be used only after connection was not present for long time, as this action will reset data about pump (retrieve history, get/set time, get profile, get battery status, etc)
+This should be used only after connection was not present for long time, as this action will reset data about pump (retrieve history, get/set time, get profile, get battery status, etc).
 - Pump History: Shows pump history (see bellow)
 - RL Stats: Show RL Stats (see bellow)

 ## Pump History
 ![Pump History Dialog](../images/Medtronic03.png)

 Pump history is retrieved every 5 minutes and stored localy.
 We keep history only for last 24 hours, so older entries are removed when new are added.
-This is simple way to see the pump history (some entries from pump might not be displayed, because they are not relevant - for example configuration of functions that are not used by AndroidAPS)
+This is simple way to see the pump history (some entries from pump might not be displayed, because they are not relevant - for example configuration of functions that are not used by AndroidAPS).

 ## RL Status (RileyLink Status)